-\textbf{Communication and Computation Constraints in FL:} Most works on resource-constrained \ac{FL} have targeted communication, with compression, quantization, and sketching of parameter updates being studied extensively~\cite{shi2020communication}.
-All perform regular training of the full \ac{NN} in full precision and only reduce the size of the parameter update for transmission.
-They are orthogonal to ours, i.e., applicable on top of \emph{CoCo-FL}.
-The work in~\cite{chen2021communication} detects \ac{NN} parameters that have stabilized, freezes them, and excludes them from synchronization to reduce the required communication, unable to cope with a given communication constraint.
-Recently, a preliminary work~\cite{yang2021partial} proposed freezing layers to save communication and local memory in \ac{FL}.
+\textbf{Communication, Computation, and Memory Constraints in FL:} Most works on resource-constrained \ac{FL} have targeted communication, extensively studying compression, quantization, and sketching of parameter updates ~\citep{shi2020communication,thakker2019compressing}.
+All perform regular training of the full \ac{NN} in full precision, requiring full computation and memory resources, and only reduce the size of the parameter update.
+They are orthogonal to ours, i.e., applicable on top of CoCoFL.
+The work in~\cite{chen2021communication} detects \ac{NN} parameters that have stabilized, freezes them, and excludes them from synchronization to reduce the required communication.
+However, this technique can not cope with a given communication constraint.
+Recently, a preliminary work~\citep{yang2021partial} proposed freezing layers to save communication and memory in \ac{FL}.
 It exploits that frozen layers do not require storing activations for computing gradients, and do not need to be uploaded to the server.
-All these works only consider communication and ignore the computation cost of training.
+This technique has later been combined with quantization during download and upload~\citep{ro2022scaling}, but unlike in our CoCoFL, quantization is not used during training, missing out on significant optimization opportunities (e.g., up to $4\times$ lower computation time as we will show in our experiments).
+All these works do not reduce the computation cost of training.